gao-hongnan/omniverse/_sources/transformer/concept.md

 #### Loss Function

-Given the definitions of the conditional entropy and perplexity, we can define the loss and objective function $\mathcal{L}$:
+Given the definitions of the conditional entropy and perplexity, we can formalize the loss function $\mathcal{L}$ as:

 $$
 \begin{aligned}